SekenderNaveed1/TOSCheck/README.md

 I’ve built other projects before, like *Equigrade*, which tried to make grading fairer in education.
 It never took off, LLMs changed how classes worked, and professors moved on.
 TOSCheck comes from the same place, though: wanting to build tools that give people clarity and control.

-The difference this time is scale.
 This one’s smaller, simpler, and personal.
 It’s not about building something big, just something useful that should’ve existed already.

-If this helps even one person slow down and actually read what they’re agreeing to, that’s a win.
+If this helps someone actually read what they’re agreeing to, that’s enough.
 No promises it’ll win you $1,000 like that chess story, but at least you’ll know what you signed.

-And if you’re skimming this README, that’s okay.
-You’re kind of proving the point.
+And if you’re skimming this README, that’s okay — you’re kind of proving the point.

----

 ## Why now

 Everyone’s using AI tools, but nobody’s reading the fine print that comes with them.
 New apps, new APIs, new “we value your privacy” pop-ups — all of them say something you probably shouldn’t ignore.
 TOSCheck is just a small push toward paying attention again.

----

 ## What it might flag